 If you are an adult woman, you likely have seen cellulite develop on your body.
 Cellulite, or those tiny bumps under the surface of the skin that create a dimple-like texture on the skin, affects 90% of all women.
 The cause of cellulite for most people of all genders, ages and ethnicities is generally due to the same three biological factors and, previously, these factors have been difficult to disrupt.
-However, a brand new cellulite treatment this year, QWO™, is now able to treat and reduce the appearance of cellulite on the skin.
+However, a brand new cellulite treatment released in 2021, QWO™, is now able to treat and reduce the appearance of cellulite on the skin.

 QWO™, formally known as collagenase clostridium histolyticum-aaes, was recently granted approval by the U.S. Food and Drug Administration (FDA).
 This means that QWO™, made by Endo Aesthetics in Malvern, PA, is the first FDA-approved injectable treatment for cellulite in the buttocks of adult women.
 When it comes to dealing with cellulite in this treatment area, QWO™ can be used to effectively and permanently remove moderate to severe cellulite.
 QWO™ is an injectable that’s designed to target one of the primary causes of cellulite, fibrous septae, reducing the thickness of these fibrous bands in order to reduce the tension on the skin above it.
 In this way, QWO™ is able to reduce cellulite on the surface of the skin without any invasive procedures or downtime needed.

 If you’re frustrated by the appearance of cellulite along the buttocks and upper thigh, board-certified dermatologist Dr. Michele Green is here to help.
-Dr. Green is a world renown expert in non-invasive body contouring, including CoolSculpting, Kybella injections, Botox, Juvederm, Thermage, and Velashape treatment.
+Dr. Green is a world renown expert in New York with non-invasive body contouring, including CoolSculpting, Kybella injections, Botox, Juvederm, Thermage, and Velashape treatment.
 Dr. Green is excited to offer QWO™ treatment, a “game changer” in the world of cellulite reduction, to her patients in her New York City office.